How Docalytics Became Our Secret Weapon

 This story is part of Contently’s Accountable Content Series, a collection of articles, webinars, case studies, and events we’ve designed to help marketers deliver measurable brand impact and business outcomes with content.
 To see more content in this series, click here.

-Twenty-three years ago, the PDF, or portable document format, was released.
+Twenty-four years ago, the PDF, or portable document format, was released.
 In the digital timeline, that’s practically the age of dinosaurs.
 Yet the PDF, which is the go-to downloadable format for most businesses, has barely changed since its prehistoric beginnings.

 1. Sales enablement